Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Performance Analysis

 Fig.~\ref{fig:OOB} illustrates the resulting OOB emission with $f_{\Delta {\rm sc}}=15$ kHz, $T_{\rm CP}= \frac{9}{128} T_{\rm S}\approx 7$\%, and $\Nsc= 288$, corresponding to a signal bandwidth of 4.32 MHz.
-As observed, FDSS applied to conventional QAM already yields an asymptotically lower OOB emission.
-With RO-QPSK, the spectral decay is faster, and the asymptotic OOB level is comparable to QAM with FDSS(-14 dB).
-Applying FDSS on top of RO-QPSK further accelerates the spectral decay and slightly lowers the asymptotic OOB emission.
+As observed, conventional FDSS applied to i.i.d.
+QAM already yields lower asymptotic OOB emission.
+The asymptotic OOB level of RO-QPSK is similar; however, the spectral decay toward the band edge is significantly more gradual, providing additional attenuation at the band edge.
+Applying FDSS on top of RO-QPSK can further accelerate the spectral decay and slightly reduce the asymptotic OOB emission.